hananeouhammouch/MlOps-AzureML/README.md

 **Step 4: Enable Application Insights to retrieve logs and visualize the performance**

- 1. Where we modify a provided logs.py by adding the name of the deployed model and enabling application insight
+ 1. Where we start by modifying a provided logs.py by adding the name of the deployed model and enabling application insight

+ *Figure 7 :logs.py(Modification)*
  ![Enable-application-insight](Enable-application-insight.png "Enable-application-insight")

-  2. Execute the logs.py file
+  2. we then execute the logs.py file

+ *Figure 8 :logs.py(Execution)*
   ![log-application-insight](log-application-insight.PNG "log-application-insight")

   3. To finally access application insight

+ *Figure 9 :Application insight*
  ![Application-insight]( Application-insight.png " Application-insight")

  **Step 5: Consume the deployed model using Swagger**